Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 listed in the deﬁnition of a ClientServerInterface

-#@SECTION: 4 Giving the ArgumentDataPrototypes of a ClientServerOperation both an ordering and a
+4 Giving the ArgumentDataPrototypes of a ClientServerOperation both an ordering and a

 unique identiﬁer might seem redundant.